GW and SMHS have many educational technology tools available to enhance your teaching. Please view the resources below

 - Articulate 360

 Articulate 360 is a full-featured development suite for e-Learning modules.
 This software has been purchased by both the CFE and the IMPACT team for developing interactive projects.
-Please reach out to either CFE or the IMPACT team for a consult if you are interested in creating interactive, branched, or multimedia modules.
+Please reach out to either CFE or the IMPACT team for a consultation if you are interested in creating interactive, branched, or multimedia modules.